The unique forum convening public and private sector leaders for networking, intelligence and debates on research and innovation.

 Politecnico di Milano

-The number of students enrolled in all campuses is approximately 40,000, which makes the Politecnico di Milano the largest institution in Italy for Engineering, Architecture and Industrial Design.
+The number of students enrolled in all campuses is over 45,000, which makes the Politecnico di Milano the largest institution in Italy for Engineering, Architecture and Industrial Design.

 The educational policy of the Politecnico di Milano consists in offering different curricula tailored to the needs of its territory, which is considered one of most developed industrial areas in Europe.